-The tree did not take away the shock or the trauma of that time and it didn’t heal my limiting belief, but it did help me get a different perspective, the spiralling into depression and suicidal thoughts, stopped.
+It didn’t take away the shock, heal the trauma or change my limiting belief, but it did help me get a different perspective.
+My spiral into depression and suicidal thoughts, stopped.

 I realised in that moment that I could go on and have a full life whether or not I had children.
-I was not programmed to expire at a certain age if I did not reproduce, therefore my life must have value and meaning in it’s own right.
+We don’t expire at a certain age if we don’t reproduce.
+Therefore, all our lives must have value and meaning, in their own right.

-It wasn’t till I found EFT that I was able to heal the trauma and shock of that time, and to also deal with my limiting belief about feeling wrong, but I was able to go on living and to seek out what makes a meaningful life for me.
+It wasn’t till I found EFT (Emotional Freedom Technique) that I was able to heal the trauma and shock of that time.
+Then with the help of Matrix Reimprinting I was also able to tackle the limiting belief about feeling wrong.

 So if you are feeling wounded, scarred or like something is wrong with you it does not need to stop you living a full life.
-The trauma, pain and emotional suffering can be healed.
+There are ways to work with and clear the trauma, pain and emotional suffering we feel.